 U.S. Food & Drug Administration Requires New Cigarette Warning Labels

-WHAT: Roswell Park Cancer Institute (RPCI) faculty members provide insight and research data in support of graphic label requirements for cigarette packs.
+WHAT: Roswell Park Comprehensive Cancer Center (Roswell Park) faculty members provide insight and research data in support of graphic label requirements for cigarette packs.
 Beginning in September 2012, the U.S. Food & Drug Administration (FDA) will require larger, more prominent cigarette health warnings on all cigarette packaging and advertisements in the United States.

-WHO: Maansi Bansal-Travers, PhD, Behavioral Research Scientist at RPCI, is available upon request.
+WHO: Maansi Bansal-Travers, PhD, Behavioral Research Scientist at Roswell Park, is available upon request.

 WHEN: Tuesday, June 21

 To schedule an appointment, call 716-845-8593 or email Annie.Deck-Miller@RoswellPark.org